Christodora House: History

 In the mid-1960s, a variety of unsanctioned community activities took place in the lower floors of the buildings.
-This led to a police raid and closure in 1969, despite which use of the space appears to have continued.
+Police raided and closed the building in 1969.
+Use of the space continued.
 Stories from this period include that the national headquarters of the Black Panthers was housed in the building, and that it was used as the setting for several pornographic films.
 The city sold the property for $62,500 in 1975.

-By 1986 the building had been sold numerous times, and finally began to be converted into condominiums.
+By 1986, the building had been sold numerous times, and began to be converted into condominiums.
 For many area residents, this was the first sign of gentrification.